Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 ## 1. The Starting Point

-I began with a raw dataset named [Amazon case study (1)](Amazon case study (1).xlsx) This file contained a lot of information about various products, including their names, categories, prices, ratings, and the number of reviews they received.
+I began with a raw dataset named the Amazon case study.
+This file contained a lot of information about various products, including their names, categories, prices, ratings, and the number of reviews they received.

 ## 2. Data Cleaning